Ahoy: nazdar, ahoj, čau

 The spread of ahoj mainly dates back to the 1920s, when Czech adolescents and students populised canoeing on the South Moravian and Bohemian rivers.
 The canoers formed a type of movement called Wandervogel, some called themselves trampové, Tramps, or skauti, Scouts.
 As early as the 1930s Czech linguists believed the skauti as the carriers and distributors of the word ahoj.

 These groups formed a romantic opposition against the nationalistic Czech middle-class*.
-The Sokol movement with its preference for traditional gymnastics did not fit the adolenscent's spirit of optimism and progress, which cultivated an internationally and trendily* perceived sport with its own greeting.
+The Czech Sokol movement with its preference for traditional gymnastics did not fit the adolenscent's spirit of optimism and progress, which cultivated an internationally and trendily* perceived sport with its own greeting.
 They positioned their form of ahoj from sailors, which possibly coming from the lower parts of Germany, against Sokol's nazdar, Czech for hail.
 Nazdar was used in general across the Czech and Czechoslovak society, but within a few decades, the modern-day ahoj replaced this old-fashioned expression.

 The Czech and Slovak ironic love of language contributed to the distribution of ahoj.
 In Slovakia ahoj-derivates are used in variety of different scenarios, such as the diminutive "ahojček", as a toast "ahojka", to a greater extent the plural-form "ahojte", as well as the grammatically correct we-form "ahojme sa".
 In Czech as well as in Slovak ahoj is being slowly replaced by the modern-day form "čau", which comes from the Italian greeting ciao.
 This has been perceived to be the case since the Czechoslovak government allowed the Italian films to be shown in the 1960s.